-Originally, cheque bounce was not an offense under the Negotiable Instrument Act (also known as the NI Act) but due to increasing cases of dishonor, the Government made it an offense under The NI Act.
+Originally, cheque bounce was not an offence under the Negotiable Instrument Act (also known as the NI Act) but due to increasing cases of dishonour, the Government made it an offense under The NI Act.
 Provisions were added to discourage people from not dishonouring their commitments by way of payment through cheques.

 i.
 Closure of account

 What is the Law related to Cheque Bounce – Section 138